-I have an eMac with 1GB of RAM and want to increase it to 2GB (Can I fool my processor?).
+I have an eMac with 1GB of RAM and want to increase it to 2GB (Thanks for the help here).
 What RAM does an eMac take?
 And where can I get it?

 Mactracker says you need PC-2700 DDR333 184-pin SDRAM.
 It says that Apple says the max ram is 1 gig, but that the actual max is 2 gig.